Our Team

 Kat grew up on the salty coast of New England, on the land of the Wabanaki, Pennacook, Pawtucket, & Abenaki people.

-After spending a decade in New York City, she moved out west.
+After spending a decade in New York City, they moved out west.
 Landing in Denver in 2017, Kat has worked in a variety of preschool settings to hone her skills in nature-based, child-led learning.
-From Colorado Kids Academy, Head Start programs in Clayton Early Learning, and Denver Public Schools - she has been developing relationships with several local communities, incredible families & wildly talented colleagues.
+From Colorado Kids Academy, Head Start programs in Clayton Early Learning, and Denver Public Schools -they have been developing relationships with several local communities, incredible families & wildly talented colleagues.

-Her passion lives in cultivating perceptual reciprocity through meaningful relationships with the human and non-human world.
-She is an expert guide in playing with and around wild nature-scapes.
+Their passion lives in cultivating perceptual reciprocity through meaningful relationships with the human and non-human world.
+They are an expert guide in playing with and around wild nature-scapes.
 A careful observer of all beings, she finds out what makes people light up, especially through bird language and embodied water knowledge like the Selkie.
 Her apprenticeship was served with the Black Capped Chickadee. and salt water currents on the East and West Coasts of Turtle Island.

 Founding Teacher Owner